-The incoming W-2 agency must keep the participant in the participant's existing W-2 placement and re-open assigned activities.
-The incoming W-2 agency must meet with the participant within 10 working days from the date of transfer as reflected on CARES screen WPTN.
-Once the FEP completes an informal assessment, he or she can make changes to the W-2 placement and assigned activities as well as provide supportive services or accommodations.
-The agency must document the assessment results in PIN comments and on the appropriate WWP pages.
+The incoming W-2 agency must meet with the participant within 10 working days from the date of transfer as reflected in the transaction list in WWP to conduct an Informal Assessment.
+The participant must remain in their existing W-2 placement and assigned activities until meeting with the new W-2 agency.
+Once the new FEP completes an informal assessment, he or she can determine if any changes should be made to the participant's placement, activities, supportive services, or accommodations.
+All results must be documented on the appropriate WWP pages, in PIN comments, and any necessary changes must be made on the new EP.
 For more information on transferring assessment information, see W-2 Manual, 4.6.3.